nathankoike/project-scribe/README.md

 look at this project!

 ### Installation
-Please download and extract this project to anywhere you can easily access.
+Please clone this project to anywhere you can easily access.
-Next, please open your command line (this would be Terminal on MacOS, Command Prompt on Windows, and something like Konsole on a Linux distro) and navigate to the directory containing the extracted project.
+Next, please open your command line (this would be Terminal on MacOS, Command Prompt or Powershell on Windows, and something like Konsole on a Linux distro) and navigate to the directory containing the extracted project.
 Make sure you are in the directory containing this readme file.
 Making sure that Python 3.8 or higher is installed, and that you have PIP, run the following command: